puggen1/social-media-client/README.md

 #### bootsrap x vite

 guide on: https://getbootstrap.com/docs/5.2/getting-started/vite/
-for vite to use bootstrap some config was needed inside vite.config.js
+for vite to use bootstrap, some config was needed inside vite.config.js:

-need to add path to bootstrap node modules
+I needed to add path to bootstrap node modules

 ```
  resolve: {